-Failure of any utility or agency to respond to requested approval shall be deemed an approval by such agency.
+Failure of any utility or agency to respond to requested approval for review and comments within the review period allowed in Utah Code Ann. §10-9a-604.2 (2023) shall be deemed an approval by such agency.

 21.4.7 Final Plat Stage Application